GEOG0231/cartMaterials/terrain_study/shaded_relief_tasks.md

 _To give strongest contrast to highest elevations and progressively reduce contrast with decreasing elevation._

 1. Get organized: Create a group layer, name it 'aerial perspective' or something equivalent.
 (See [organize layers][organizeLayers]).
-2. Move shaded base layer into folder (you will need to move both the shade layer and the levels adjustment layer).
+2. Move shaded base layer into folder.
-3. Make a copy of the layer and the adjustment layer: click, option-drag (mac) or alt-drag (pc).
+3. Make a copy of the layer: click, option-drag (mac) or alt-drag (pc).
-4. Rename layer 'aerial perspective' or something equivalent.
+4. Rename layer 'AP effect' or something equivalent.
-5. Change the levels adjustment on the aerial perspective layer so that the output value min is a bit darker and the output value max is white (255).
+5. Change the levels adjustment on the AP effect layer so that the output value min is a bit darker and the output value max is white (255).
 6. Apply a mask to the aerial perspective image: click the black circle on white icon at bottom of layers panel.
 7. Copy the DEM:
     1. Click on the DEM.